NicolaSansom/CSS-Grid/22 - Recreating Codepen/readme.md

 # Lessons learnt

 This was a practical example of using grid to create a codepen like layout.
-There was not complex use cases here more just nesting grids within each other to quicky create a layout.
+The main techique I learnt was nesting grids within each other to quicky create a layout at complex layout.

 For the main three sections(header, code & site header) I did